mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

         ![https://help.mixpanel.com/hc/article_attachments/12828860573204](https://help.mixpanel.com/hc/article_attachments/12828860573204)

-**Deep Dive: Use Case B**: Specific groups <10, 10-20, 20-50, 50-100, ≥100
+**Deep Dive: Use Case B**: Specific groups <10, 10-20, 20-50, 50-100, ≥100.

-1. Open the custom buckets modal
+1. Open the custom buckets modal.
-2. Since looking for specific buckets with varied bucket ranges, choose **Varied Bucketing**
+2. Since looking for specific buckets with varied bucket ranges, choose **Varied Bucketing**.
 3. Enter the ‘segment’ break point values in each row and click apply.
-You can preview the bucket as you enter values in the line-item below
+You can preview the bucket as you enter values in the line-item below.
     - To note — both a lower end and upper end bucket will be auto-generated to ensure your buckets always adds up to a 100%

 ![https://help.mixpanel.com/hc/article_attachments/14342546138516](https://help.mixpanel.com/hc/article_attachments/14342546138516)

 ![https://help.mixpanel.com/hc/article_attachments/12828860758676](https://help.mixpanel.com/hc/article_attachments/12828860758676)

-**Deep Dive: Use Case C:** Want to see all the durations as-is (No bucketing)
+**Deep Dive: Use Case C:** Want to see all the durations as-is (No bucketing).

-1. Open the custom buckets modal
+1. Open the custom buckets modal.
-2. Since looking for “No bucketing”, choose **None —** This lays out all the numeric property values as-is
+2. Since looking for “No bucketing”, choose **None —** This lays out all the numeric property values as-is.

 ![https://help.mixpanel.com/hc/article_attachments/14342547991956](https://help.mixpanel.com/hc/article_attachments/14342547991956)